SabeloMkhwanzi/bubbleStreamr/README.md

  BubbleStreamr - A platform for decentralized social content live streaming.
 </h3>
 <p align="center">
-Engaging with your audience in real time.
-The platform allows you to host and stream your content, and a best way to monetization your brand.
+Real-time engagement with your audience.
+The platform allows you to publish and stream your content, as well as monetize it in the best way possible.
 </p>

 <h4>Intro:</h4>